fpalsson/com.fp.advanced-scheduler/README.md

 Adding conditional ScheduleItems (trigger at sunrise if it is before/after fixed time)

 Make sure the HTML GUI for editing settings is user friendly and looking nice.
-Today margins and similar is bananas! :-)

-Input validation.

-Making sure offsets that cross day limits from previous or following day are handeled.
+Most things are ok now, but things can always be improved.

+Implement a visual representation of a schedule that is clickable to enter edit GUI.

 LOTS AND LOTS OF TESTING.

 Build (needs more work):

-install needed stuff (npm install) transpile TypeScript (tsc) pack (cd settings-src, npm run build) run (cd .., homey app run)
+install needed stuff (npm install)

+transpile TypeScript (tsc)

+pack (cd settings-src, npm run build)

+run (cd .., homey app run)